sankalpjonn/mockingbird/README.md

 $ go get -u github.com/sankalpjonn/mockingbird/...
 ```

 Redis needs to be installed and running locally.
-To install redis, refer to [`this`]("https://redis.io/topics/quickstart")
+Refer to [`this`](https://redis.io/topics/quickstart) to install redis

 ## Usage